 The principal business of the Corporation and its subsidiaries is the distribution of electricity by LDC.
-LDC owns and operates an electricity distribution system, delivering electricity to approximately 778,000 customers located in the City.
+LDC owns and operates an electricity distribution system, delivering electricity to approximately 781,000 customers located in the city of Toronto.
 LDC serves the largest city in Canada and distributes approximately 18% of the electricity consumed in Ontario.
 The business of LDC is regulated by the OEB, which has broad powers relating to licensing, standards of conduct and service, and the regulation of electricity distribution rates charged by electricity distributors in Ontario.
-For the year ended December 31, 2019, LDC earned energy sales and distribution revenue of \$3,578.9 million from general service users, residential service users and large users.
+For the year ended December 31, 2020, LDC recognized energy sales and distribution revenue of \$3,836.9 million from general service users1, residential service users2 and large users3.